-“‘The Head Fell Off’: Textual and Historical Clues to reading Edgar A. Poe’s ‘Murders in the Rue Trianon Morgue,’” Society for Textual Studies Conference, Loyola University, Chicago, Illinois, March 2013: conference site
+Presented as “‘The Head Fell Off’: Textual and Historical Clues to reading Edgar A. Poe’s ‘Murders in the Rue Trianon Morgue,’” at the Society for Textual Studies Conference, Loyola University, Chicago, Illinois, March 2013

 Abstract: In his brilliant critical analysis of “The Murders in the Rue Morgue,” the first in Edgar A. Poe’s genre-spawning trio of detective tales, literary scholar par excellence John Irwin dazzles with close-reading skills and cultural-historical erudition that rightfully place him into that same uncannily insightful realm discovered and dominated by Poe’s own masterful Parisian super sleuth.
 Irwin’s reading is heady stuff, the sort of criticism that ensures scholars will never read the story in question in quite the same way they had before.
 Irwin’s reading stands as brilliant in its way as the groundbreaking readings that Jacques Lacan and Jacques Derrida perform on another of Poe’s seminal detective tales, “The Purloined Letter.”
 Still, Irwin’s reading – powerful as it is – also provides an exemplary case that demonstrates the self-imposed limits of literary criticism deprived of the essential tools made available through textual scholarship that attends to texts as physical objects with important transmission histories.